-The Town of Cicero should review its subdivision regulations and consider adopting design standards for conservation subdivisions in agricultural and other areas in order to permit low density residential development, which would also protect the agricultural land asset.
+The Town of Onondaga should review its subdivision regulations and consider adopting design standards for conservation subdivisions in agricultural and other areas in order to permit low density residential development, which would also protect the agricultural land asset.

-The following table summarizes the proposed changes to the Town of Cicero planning initiatives and zoning regulations.
+The table below summarizes the proposed changes to the Town of Onondaga planning initiatives and land use regulations.